Art History PhD

 The following requirements are in addition to, or further elaborate upon, those requirements outlined in The Graduate School Policy Guide.

 There is no terminal MA in the Department of Art History.
-The MA is awarded to all students who successfully complete the 1st and 2nd year requirements in good standing and apply for the degree with The Graduate School.
+The MA is awarded to all students who successfully complete the first and second year requirements in good standing and apply for the degree with The Graduate School.
 All students entering the program, whether with or without a master’s degree from another institution, are required to complete the qualifying paper at the end of their second year to verify their readiness to complete major and minor doctoral field requirements.

 Students are expected to take courses with a wide range of faculty members.
 Students must take 8 courses the primary field, and 4 courses in 3 major fields other than the student's own major field.
 Two of these courses must be in a geographic area that is different from the student's primary field.
 300-level courses approved by The Graduate School may be taken with permission of the graduate advisor and instructor.